 Our top pick for

-51job, Inc is a staffing & employment services business based in the US.
+51job Inc is a professional services business based in the US.
 51job shares (JOBS) are listed on the NASDAQ and all prices are listed in US Dollars.
-51job employs 8,180 staff and has a market cap (total outstanding shares value) of USD$5 billion.

 The value of any investment can go up or down depending on news, trends and market conditions.
 We are not investment advisers, so do your own due diligence to understand the risks before you invest.

 The technical analysis gauge below displays real-time ratings for the timeframes you select.
 This is not a recommendation, however.
 It represents a technical analysis based on the most popular technical indicators: Moving Averages, Oscillators and Pivots.
 Finder might not concur and takes no responsibility.

 This chart is not advice or a guarantee of success.
 Rather, it gauges the real-time recommendations of three popular technical indicators: moving averages, oscillators and pivots.
 Finder is not responsible for how your stock performs.

 |3 years (2019-10-01)||73.42|

 Valuing 51job stock is incredibly difficult, and any metric has to be viewed as part of a bigger picture of 51job's overall performance.
 However, analysts commonly use some key metrics to help gauge the value of a stock.